Announcements

 MathModelica 1.3 released

-Version 1.3 of MathModelica System Designer and MathModelica System Designer Professional where released on June 9th 2008.
+Version 1.3 of MathModelica System Designer and MathModelica System Designer Professional were released on June 9th 2008.

 The new release includes extended library support, access of c-code, export to Excel, improved modeling support, and more.
 Read more here.